GSA-TTS/FAC-Frontend/README.md

 npm run test:cy:open
 ```

-For to run the tests headlessly and have them report results to the console, it's:
+To run the tests headlessly and have them report results to the console, it's:

 ```
 npm run test:cy:run